dscolby/CausalELM.jl/docs/src/guide/metalearners.md

         Nie, Xinkun, and Stefan Wager.
 "Quasi-oracle estimation of heterogeneous treatment effects."
 Biometrika 108, no. 2 (2021): 299-319.

+!!! note
+    When estimating the CATE on discrete outcomes with an R-learner, it is theoretically possible for the estimated outcomes to fall outside the range of actual values in the dataset, similar to estimating a lienar probability model.

 # Initialize a Metalearner
 S-learners, T-learners, and X-learners all take at least three arguments: an array of covariates, a vector of outcomes, and a vector of treatment statuses.